sucho-archiving/sucho-archiving.github.io/browsertrix-cloud.md

 (A confirmation e-mail will also be sent to you.
 For now, it is not required to use the service)

 ## Log in
-Go to [crawls.sucho.org](https://crawls.sucho.org) and log in with the credentials you used to sign up.
+If you've already signed-up, you can log in with existing credentials.
+You can also request a password reset if needed.

 ## Archives
 Once you've logged in, you'll see *Your-Name's Archive*.
 Click on this link and you'll be taken to your personal archive.